angular/angular/aio/content/guide/file-structure.md

 When you generate a library using the CLI (with a command such as `ng generate library my-lib`), the generated files go into the `projects/` folder of the workspace.
 For more information about creating your own libraries, see  [Creating Libraries](guide/creating-libraries).

-Libraries (unlike applications and their associated e2e projects) have their own `package.json` configuration file.
+Libraries unlike applications have their own `package.json` configuration file.

 Under the `projects/` folder, the `my-lib` folder contains your library code.